 These are very different situations.
 With a DDoS the disruption ends when the attack ends, and your site should become available without any intervention.
 Your host taking down your site is a whole different matter, you have to take action to have this fixed, waiting around won't cut it.

 It is obvious those two are very different situations.
 I'm not sure I understand your point.
 Yeah, nobody will be bothered by a short 15 minute DDoS attack.
 I prolly wouldn't even notice it unless I'm actively checking the logs.
-But DDoS attacks rarely that short.
-When someone is DDoSing you, they're doing it with a purpose.
+Sure, nobody is going to be bothered by that.
+But what if someone's DDoSing persistently with a purpose?
 Maybe they're just pissed at you.

 My point is... a sustained DDoS attack will just make your host drop you.
 So one situation directly leads to another and you are forced to deal with both situations, like it or not.